Catalina Airport: History

 Catalina Island was developed as a tourist site beginning in the 1920s by William Wrigley Jr., who owned most of the island under the Santa Catalina Island Company.
-In 1941 his son Philip K. Wrigley among others including Charles Hulen Moore built a runway on the island by blasting and leveling two hills and filling the canyon between them to create a leveled area.
+In 1941 his son Philip K. Wrigley, among others, built a runway on the island by blasting and leveling two hills and filling the canyon between them to create a leveled area.
 The airport opened as Buffalo Springs Airport in the spring of 1941, as a private airport.
-Prior to this, only seaplanes landed at Hamilton Cove Seaplane Base, just north of Avalon.
+Prior to this, the island's only air access was via the Hamilton Cove Seaplane Base, just north of Avalon.

 World War II

-In the autumn of 1942 the United States Army Air Forces (USAAF) took control of the Buffalo Springs Airport for the duration of World War II, to support Army, Navy, Coast Guard, the Maritime Service, and the Office of Strategic Services (OSS) activities on the island.
+In the autumn of 1942 the United States Army Air Forces (USAAF) took control of the Buffalo Springs Airport for the duration of World War II, to support Army, Navy, Coast Guard, Maritime Service, and Office of Strategic Services activities on the island.
 It was also a USAAF Fourth Air Force Replacement Training Station.
-The airfield operated during that time as a sub-base of March Field located in Riverside County.
+The airfield operated during that time as a sub-base of March Field, located in Riverside County.

 At the conclusion of the war, the military presence departed.
 A California aviation veteran, Richard Probert (1907–2008), worked to have Buffalo Springs Airport opened to the public.
-To that end he caused a terminal building to be raised, and in 1946 the field began operating as a public use airport, called Catalina Airport.
+To that end he built a terminal building, and in 1946 the field began operating as a public use airport, called Catalina Airport.